What is a Business Analyst?

 Where a Business Analyst Apprenticeship will Take You

-Typical Job roles after this apprenticeship include; IS Business Analyst, IT Business Analyst, Business Systems Analyst.
+Typical Job roles after this apprenticeship include; Business Analyst, IT Business Analyst, Business Systems Analyst.

 Individual employers will set the selection criteria, but this is likely to include ‘A’ levels, a level 3 apprenticeship or other relevant qualifications and experience.
 Level 2 English and Maths will need to be achieved, if not already, prior to taking the end point assessment.